-- Chum fry production and egg to fry survival will be reported in the Monitor 1b (Fell et al, 2013), - Steelhead smolt production as it relates to stock recruitment will be reported in Monitor 3 (Korman et al., 2013), - Chum fry production as it relates to groundwater in sidechannels will be reported in Monitor 6 (Pottinger Gaherty 2010).
+- Chum fry production and egg to fry survival will be reported in the Monitor 1b (Fell et al, 2014), - Steelhead smolt production as it relates to stock recruitment will be reported in Monitor 3 (Korman & Schick, 2014), - Chum fry production as it relates to groundwater in side channels will be reported in Monitor 6 (Grey et al, 2012).

-A report summarizing results of this study from 2001 through 2012 as they related to the two key management questions in Section 1.1.1 was completed in the fall if 2012 (Melville et al, 2012) and an interim review meeting of the Consultative Committee was held to discuss the results.
+A report summarizing results of this study from 2001 through 2012 as they related to the two key management questions in Section 1.1.1 was completed in the fall of 2012 (Melville et al, 2012) and an interim review meeting of the Consultative Committee was held to discuss the results.
 It was decided by the committee in 2012 to continue Monitor 1a for a further five years of data collection to increase the analytical scope of data analysis and to better inform a future final synthesis report and flow related decisions thereafter.
-Here we present a further year of data, 2013.
-This has been added to the data set and we provide a brief update the status of analysis as it relates to the management questions.
+Here we present a further year of data; 2014.
+This has been added to the data set and we provide a brief update on the status of analysis as it relates to the management questions.